 While it does improve some company retirement plans for employees and does defer your first taxable IRA required minimum distributions (“RMDs”) from age 70 ½ to age 72, it has a devastating income tax effect on your IRA beneficiaries’ RMDs after you’re gone.

 Previously, non-spouse IRA beneficiaries could “stretchout” IRA RMDs over their lifetimes.
-Now, most all your IRA beneficiaries (except your spouse and a few others), must withdraw the entire inherited IRA by the end of the 10th year following your passing.
+Now, most all your IRA beneficiaries (except for minor children and disabled or chronically ill individuals), must withdraw the entire inherited IRA by the end of the 10th year following your passing.